Yuvelir1993/CKAD/AppDeployment/README.md

 4. Check to which Pods the `webapp-svc` is now pointing: `kubectl -n ckad get endpoints webapp-svc`
 5. Switch label of `webapp-svc` selector back to `blue`, apply: `kubectl apply -n ckad -f blue-green.yaml`
 6. Check to which Pods the `webapp-svc` is now pointing: `kubectl -n ckad get endpoints webapp-svc`

+## Ingress
+Deploy the `blue-green.yaml` in it's initial state and create `Ingress` resource to point to one of the Services.
+To enable ingress controller on minikube, type `minikube addons enable ingress`.

+Then, create Ingress resource:
+`k create ingress bluegreen --rule="webapp.ckad.local/*=webapp-svc:80" --rule="preview.ckad.local/*=webapp-preview:80" -n ckad --class=nginx`